 The analog inputs can be scanned in groups of 2, 4, 8, 16, 32 or 64 channels (32 maximum for differential inputs), or any single channel can be selected for digitizing.
+The number of channels in a scan is selected by the SCAN SIZE[] field in the scan and sync control register.
 An input scan commences with Channel-00, and proceeds upward through successive channels until the selected number of channels has been digitized and stored in the input data buffer.

-If the Single-Channel scanning mode is selected, the channel to be digitized is selected by the SINGLE CHANNEL SELECT control field.
+For Single-Channel sampling (SCAN SIZE[] = 0), the channel to be digitized is selected by the SINGLE-CHANNEL SELECT control field.